shanface33/AutoSplice_Dataset/README.md

-# AutoSplice: A Text-prompt Manipulated Image Dataset for Media Forensics
+# AutoSplice: A Text-prompt Manipulated Image Dataset

 The AutoSplice dataset was proposed in the CVPR Workshop on Media Forensics paper "AutoSplice: A Text-prompt Manipulated Image Dataset for Media Forensics", which leverages the DALL-E2 [^1] language-image model to automatically generate and splice masked regions guided by a text prompt.
 It consists of 5,894 manipulated and authentic images.